JenniferT9462/Devtools-debugging/Day-5.md

 #### Problem 4:

 - Solution: You can change the width and height inside the URL, download the image to your machine or set height and width for the image.
+Also, you can use a webP file format.
+This all helps with performance.

 #### Problem 5:

 - Solution: I ctrl + clicked the link and downloaded to my machine and put in the script tag the new file name.
+Performance score.

 #### Problem 6: